 To remove any doubt about where I stand on the issue, let me be clear.
-I am a pro-lifer.
-But this article isn’t about the merits of the Pro-Life movement.
+I am a pro-life.
+But this article isn’t about the merits of the Pro-Life Movement.
 It is about how The Church chooses to present the discussion.
-If we let our indignation, our sadness, our outrage be the motivating factor behind how we speak about abortion, we miss an incredible opportunity and may actually be pushing away women who need our love, compassion, and forgiveness.If we let our indignation, our sadness, our outrage be the motivating factor behind how we speak about abortion, we miss an incredible opportunity and may actually be pushing away women who need our love, compassion, and forgiveness.
+If we let our indignation, our sadness, our outrage be the motivating factor behind how we speak about abortion, we miss an incredible opportunity and may actually be pushing women away who need our love, compassion, and forgiveness.If we let our indignation, our sadness, our outrage be the motivating factor behind how we speak about abortion, we miss an incredible opportunity and may actually be pushing women away who need our love, compassion, and forgiveness.
 Click To Tweet

-The mission of the Church in its purest form is to present the gospel and bring people to Christ.
-That doesn’t mean that there isn’t room to push for political change to preserve people’s rights.
-I truly believe that Martin Luther King Jr. was following his calling to effect political change on behalf of the African-American community.
+The mission of the Church in its purest form is to present The Gospel and bring people to Christ.
+That doesn’t mean that there isn’t room to push for political change.
+I truly believe that Martin Luther King Jr. was following his calling by effecting political change on behalf of the African-American community.
 In that same vein, continuing to pursue the protection of the unborn is a righteous cause.

-Imagine you are 23 years old, pregnant, without a spouse.
-Imagine the initial fear that sets in.
-Your boyfriend is too immature to be a father or maybe it was casual sex.
-You know the guy won’t step up to the plate and you will be left with this all on your own.
+Imagine you are 23 years old, unmarried and pregnant.
+Fear sets in.
+Your boyfriend is too immature to be a father or maybe it was just casual sex.
+You know the guy won’t step up to the plate and you will be left to deal with this all on your own.
 The fear is real and almost overwhelming.

 Many years later, you are married and are pregnant again.
 You start reading every detail about this baby you want and already love.
 You read that at 8 weeks this baby is already a baby and all of a sudden you get a sinking feeling in your gut.
 You realize that what you aborted many years ago was a life, but you try to brush those feelings aside because you don’t want to deal with the guilt.
 Pro-choice proponents seem very convinced in their position and you hold on to that because frankly it makes that decision long ago bearable.
 It was your body, it was your choice.
 You had that right.
 You take a stand, but somehow that guilt doesn’t fully go away.